Homotopy equivalence of nearby Lagrangians and the Serre spectral sequence: Lagrangian Intersection Floer homology and local coefficients

 Let $N$ be any closed (compact without boundary) manifold.
 The canonical 1-form (or Liouville form) $\lambda \in \Omega^1(T^*N)$ on the cotangent bundle is defined by

 The canonical symplectic form is then given by $\omega = -d\lambda$.
-Pick a Riemannian structure on $N$, then we get an induced compatible almost complex structure $J$ on $T^*N$.
+Pick a Riemannian structure on $N$, then we get an induced almost complex structure $J$ on $T^*N$ (which is compatible with the symplectic structure).
+This canonically identifies $T_{(q,p)}T^*N \cong \C \otimes T_qN$, where the real part is horizontal and the imaginary part is vertical.

-For such compatible $J$ there is a canonical map from the space of Lagrangians subspaces $V \subset T_{q,p}(T^*N)$ to $S^1$ given by the square root of the determinant modulo $\pm 1$.
-Indeed, pick any basis for $T_qN$ then this represents a horizontal Lagrangian basis of $T_{q,p}(T^*N)$.
-So, $V$ can be described in this basis by an element in $U(n)$ of which we can take determinant, and the action on the choice of basis by $O(n)$ makes this well-defined up to a sign.
-This is smooth in $V$ and $(q,p)$, and the map it induces on $\pi_1$ is known as the Maslov class of the Lagrangian embedding.
+For such a $J$ there is a canonical map from the space of linear Lagrangians subspaces $V \subset T_{q,p}(T^*N)$ to $S^1$ given by the square determinant.
+Indeed, pick any orthonormal basis for $T_qN$ then this represents a basis of the horizontal Lagrangian at $T_{q,p}(T^*N)$.
+Now also pick an orthonormal basis for $V$.
+The complex unitary linear map changing from the first basis to the second describes a unique element in $U(n)$ of which we can take the square determinant.
+This is independent on the choice of both bases since it is invariant under both actions by $O(n)$.